Updated: August 19, 2015, 4:00 pm.

 Whether a family wants a single conure or multiple conures depends on the makeup and desire of the family.

 Burns added that conures," don’t take up a lot of space.”
+Compared to a macaw cage, especially!
 Ranging from eight to 14 or 16 inches in length, including their tail, conures can move around a 24- to 36-inch bird cage without brushing up against the sides.
-Smaller bird cages let owners determine how many conures they would like to own
+This doesn't mean you can put the conure in a corner and forget about him!
+Conures love to hang outside of their cage, on their playstand or with you!

 5 Things You Need to Know About Green-Cheeked